 Sylvia M. / Yelp

-Rich.
-Luxurious.
-Decadent.
-Those are just a few words one can use to describe SPAGnVOLA.
-This Gaithersburg, Maryland, shop’s signature bonbons are impeccably decorated and boast a variety of classic and innovative flavors (ginger-plum and rosemary olive oil chocolates sit next to caramels).
+This Gaithersburg, Maryland, shop’s signature bonbons are impeccably decorated and boast a variety of classic and innovative flavors.
+SPAGnVOLA Chocolatier’s ginger-plum and rosemary olive oil chocolates sit next to fun fusions of caramels.
 All of the cocoa beans used in the shop’s confections are from a single family estate in the Dominican Republic, ensuring only the highest quality for the handmade bars, bonbons and truffles.

 Bon Bon Bon/Yelp

 The bonbons at Bon Bon Bon are anything but ordinary.
 This Detroit shop makes open-top chocolates with layers of local ingredients.
 Each bonbon is handcrafted in trendy flavors like “coffee and donuts,” made with donut ganache, espresso dark chocolate ganache, a donut slice and sprinkles, all inside a dark chocolate shell.
 Another, called “high tea,” is made with Earl Grey tea, Devonshire cream, dark chocolate ganache, hemp seed nougatine, smoked sugar and cornflower petals.

 You can’t get fresher honey bonbons than the ones at Mademoiselle Miel.
 The honey used in these scrumptious confections is collected from the rooftops of St. Paul, Minnesota, itself.
 You can try the honey bonbons with Scotch whisky, in a seasonal flavor or simply as classic, pure honey.
 Mademoiselle Miel’s commitment to local ingredients extends to all the shop’s products, which also include maple chocolate bars.